fusion-stud10s/pocketvance-launcher/README.md

 You can also use another compatible Java distribution, such as Amazon Corretto or OpenJDK.

 You just need to modify the code to accept it!
 It's easy!
 It takes just 10 lines — a quick copy-paste and a few tweaks are all it takes.
-No clickbait, I made it easy to modify and fix.
+No clickbait, I made it easy to modify and fix,2 minutes+redbull

 ## Credits